InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 {
   "gvlSpecificationVersion": 2,
-  "vendorListVersion": 133, // incremented with each published file change "tcfPolicyVersion": 2, // The TCF MO will increment this value whenever a GVL change (such as adding a new Purpose or Feature or a change in Purpose wording) legally invalidates existing TC Strings and requires CMPs to re-establish transparency and consent from users.
+  "vendorListVersion": 133, // incremented with each published file change "tcfPolicyVersion": 2, // The TCF MO will increment this value whenever a GVL change (such as adding a new Purpose or Feature or a change in Purpose wording) legally invalidates existing TC strings and requires CMPs to re-establish transparency and consent from users.
 TCF Policy changes should be relatively infrequent and only occur when necessary to support changes in global mandate.
-If the policy version number in the latest GVL is different from the value in your TC String, then you need to re-establish transparency and consent for that user.
-A version 1 format TC String is considered to have a version value of 1.
+If the policy version number in the latest GVL is different from the value in your TC string, then you need to re-establish transparency and consent for that user.
+A version 1 format TC string is considered to have a version value of 1.
   "lastUpdated": "2018-05-28T00:00:00Z",
   "purposes": {